opentofu/registry-alpha/README.md

 # Registry

-A simple golang lambda and supporting terraform to act as a simple, stateless registry that sits on top of github repositories.
+A simple Golang AWS Lambda and supporting infrastructure definitions to act as a simple, stateless registry that sits on top of github repositories.

 ## Table of Contents